univention/ucsschool-id-connector/docs/development.rst

 You also need the following knowledge to follow this manual and to develop for |IDC|:

 HTTP
-   The foundation of data communication for the www.
-Our APIs use this
+   The foundation of data communication for the WWW.
+Our APIs use this.

    You need to be able to:

-   - understand http messages
+   - understand HTTP messages
    - understand auth concepts
    - understand error codes